LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Momentary Flux.md

 Although often used to assess potential dangers, mages can cast this spell with themselves as the only subject, assessing whether their own actions will help or harm them.

-Mages with [[Time]] •• may use the Temporal Sympathy Attainment to cast this spell on a subject in the past, but the spell still reveals positive or negative outcomes for the future.
+Mages with [[Time]] •• may use the Temporal Sympathy [[Attainments|Attainment]] to cast this spell on a subject in the past, but the spell still reveals positive or negative outcomes for the future.
 The spell is Withstood by temporal sympathy.

-**+1 Reach:** When reacting to the information gained from this spell, the mage gains a bonus to Initiative equal to Potency.
+**+1 [[Reach]]:** When reacting to the information gained from this spell, the mage gains a bonus to Initiative equal to Potency.